-Rule 19: Kick-In
+Rule 19: Throw-In

-- 1. A kick-in is taken in order to put the ball back into play after it has passed completely over the touch line either on the ground or in the air.
-The kick-in shall be taken by the opposing team of the player who touches the ball last before it went over the sideline.
-The kick-in shall be taken within a yard of where the ball crossed the sideline.
-The person kicking the ball in, at the moment of delivering the ball, shall face the field of play and part of each foot shall be either on the sideline or on the ground outside the sideline.
-Defenders must be at least 2 yards from the kicker when the kick is made.
-A goal may not be scored directly from a kick-in.
-The kicker shall not play the ball a second time before it has been touched by another player. - 2.
-There is no offside on a kick-in.
+- 1. A throw-in is taken in order to put the ball back into play after it has passed completely over the touch line either on the ground or in the air.
+The throw-in shall be taken by the opposing team of the player who touches the ball last before it went over the touchline.
+The throw-in shall be taken within a yard of where the ball crossed the touchline.
+The thrower, at the moment of delivering the ball, shall face the field of play and part of each foot shall be either on the touchline or on the ground outside the touchline.
+The thrower shall use both hands equally and shall deliver the ball from behind and over their head.
+Defenders must be at least two yards from the thrower when the throw is made.
+A goal may not be scored directly from a throw-in.
+The thrower shall not play the ball a second time before it has been touched by another player.
+If the ball fails to enter the field of play before it touches the ground, the ball is awarded to the opponent at the spot of the infraction. - 2.
+There is no offside on a throw-in.